romanospapanikolaou/angular-appointment-app/README.md

    - Hover over the appointment you want to delete.
    - Click on the delete icon to remove the task from the list or press backspace.

+- Enjoy a responsive design that adapts to different screen sizes.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.